Difference Between eHealth and Digital

 Main Differences Between eHealth and Digital

-4. Electronic medical records, information of health networks, telemedicine services, and many health portals are all instances of eHealth whereas telemedicine, Applications, smart homes, electronic medical records, and connected medicine are all examples of digital health technology.
+4. Electronic medical records, information on health networks, telemedicine services, and many health portals are all instances of eHealth, whereas telemedicine, Applications, smart homes, electronic medical records, and connected medicine are all examples of digital health technology.

-5. eHealth is less accessible as although it’s reaching as many people as it can whereas the digital health is a wide term that includes eHealth and eHealth making it reachable to people.
+5. eHealth is less accessible as although it’s reaching as many people as it can, whereas digital health is a wide term that includes eHealth and eHealth, making it reachable to people.

 Difference Between eHealth and Digital